 1. Take regular breaks

-First and foremost, it is critical that you take a 30-minute pause between solving sessions of the Revomaze.
-Even if you feel like you can’t stop, using the Revomaze too often can harm your wrists and hands.
-Before continuing, we urge that you rest your hands.
-If your hands become sore or red after using them, you should stop immediately.
-We also suggest hand lotion, which should alleviate the symptoms of overworked hands.
+First and foremost, a 30-minute rest is required between Revomaze solving sessions.
+Even if you can’t stop yourself, overusing the Revomaze might cause wrist and hand problems.
+Before continuing, we urge that you rest your hands for a moment.
+If your hands become sore or red as a result of using them, you should immediately stop using them.
+Hand lotion is also recommended to help ease the symptoms of worn hands.

 3. Map it out

-This is my personal favourite!
-People choose to make their own Revomaze stands or use the 3D printed stands that we sell on our website; the 3D stand is incredibly versatile in terms of what you can do with it.
+This is the most popular suggestion among the team!
+Users can make their own Revomaze stands or purchase 3D printed stands from our website; the 3D stand is fairly adaptable in terms of what it can be used for.
 When not in use or for general display, place your Revomaze on it.
-The Revomaze is hefty, and we realize that completely holding it might cause a dull ache in your fingers.
-The stands look fantastic, and using them is even more enjoyable!
+We recognise that holding the Revomaze in your hands can cause a dull aching in your fingers.
+The stands look fantastic, and using them is a lot more enjoyable!

 We hope you found these four suggestions helpful and that you liked the quick read!
-Remember that everyone is different and has their own style of managing how they use their Revomaze; but, if these recommendations were helpful to you, we know we accomplished something!
+Remember that everyone is unique and has their own method of controlling how they utilise their Revomaze; nonetheless, if you found these tips helpful, we know we did our job!